 The Ribeiro DO wines are blended and not really meant for ageing although they can be made more complex by giving them more lees contact.
 It is the freshness and simplicity of these wines that are so attractive and it is easy to imagine pilgrims en route to Santiago de Compostela sliding countless copas of these wines into their bellies, recounting a blistered journey before staggering on towards the cathedral.

 The wines usually contain mostly the treixadura variety but can be blended with any of the following: Torrontés, Godello, Loureira, Albariño, Lado, Caíño blanco, Palomino and Albillo.

-Alborino is now commonly represented on the shelves of British supermarkets and with good reason.
-It is delicious grape variety produced mainly in the Rias Baixas region, in small parcels of land sprawling out of ancient towns up into the mountains and beyond.
+Albarino is now commonly represented on the shelves of British supermarkets and with good reason.
+It is a delicious grape variety produced mainly in the Rias Baixas region, in small parcels of land sprawling out of ancient towns up into the mountains and beyond.

 With so much talk of seafood, people often forget that Galicia is a terrific place to buy vegetables.
 The climate is conducive to growing all kinds of food and here a vegetarian could live out the days in absolute bliss.
 The now globally recognised padron peppers come from the town of Padron in Galicia.

 Wines made from Godello (pronounced locally as godejo) can vary in quality but when they are good they are superb.
 One of my most pleasing gastronomic memories from this trip was eating barbecued chicken thighs washed down with a bottle of Godello.
 The perfect acidity cutting through the fat, the taste of the wine, complex and long in flavour, a pause for appreciation before taking another bite.
 A luxury for the senses.